Dhruv222/XenditExercise/README.md

 ### Reminder-Producer setup

 Apart from the setup above, `reminder-producer` does have a couple of notes for it to run.
-As it is more of a script, supposed to controlled through cronjob or a scheduling system, after the docker compose starts it up, it shuts down gracefully unlike `reminder-consumer` which is supposed to keep running.
+As it is more of a script, supposed to be controlled through cronjob or a scheduling system, after the docker compose starts it up, it shuts down gracefully unlike `reminder-consumer` which is supposed to keep running.

-1. So to check if the system is working as expected, you should restart this service through the Docker Desktop app after you have added some cards in the db.
+1. So to check if the system is working as expected, you should restart this service through the Docker Desktop app after you have added some cards in the DB.
 Make sure to add some cards that are expiring in the next 3 months.
 2. You can look at the logs here:
    ![alt text](image-5.png)
 3. The button is in the top right corner as indicated in the picture.

 ### Reminder-Consumer

-This is a worker service that connects to the `Rabbitmq` to send the emails and webhook calls.
-It also connects to the `user-database` to get the additional information such as _trunc_card_number_, _email_, etc. One thing to note, the code to send the email and call webhooks isn't present, as again that would require 3rd party integration and subsequent sharing of credentials.
-These can also be horizontally scaled to accomodate peak activity times.
+This is a worker service that connects to the `Rabbitmq` to send emails and webhook calls.
+It also connects to the `user-database` to get additional information such as _trunc_card_number_, _email_, etc. One thing to note, the code to send the email and call webhooks isn't present, as again that would require 3rd party integration and subsequent sharing of credentials.
+These can also be horizontally scaled to accommodate peak activity times.

 ## Limits

 Given the short amount of time, there are some limits to the system that would require more research to solve and implement.
 Here are 2 of them:

 1. It is possible to store the same card again in the system, the primary reason this is possible is because of the double encryption of the PAN that would require every PAN number to be decrypted to be compared to the input.
-I have thought about a hasing function and compare the hash values but again the problem is the [PCI DSS regulation](https://d30000001huxdea4.my.salesforce-sites.com/faq/articles/Frequently_Asked_Question/How-can-hashing-be-used-to-protect-Primary-Account-Numbers-PAN-and-in-what-circumstances-can-hashed-PANs-be-considered-out-of-scope-for-PCI-DSS#:~:text=PCI%20DSS%20requires%20that%20hashing,%2C%20or%20salt%2C%20be%20used.).
-I think there is definitely a way to do this by either storing the hash in the separate server/db, but I havent had the time to properly research about this.
+I have thought about a hashing function and comparing the hash values but again the problem is the [PCI DSS regulation](https://d30000001huxdea4.my.salesforce-sites.com/faq/articles/Frequently_Asked_Question/How-can-hashing-be-used-to-protect-Primary-Account-Numbers-PAN-and-in-what-circumstances-can-hashed-PANs-be-considered-out-of-scope-for-PCI-DSS#:~:text=PCI%20DSS%20requires%20that%20hashing,%2C%20or%20salt%2C%20be%20used.).
+I think there is definitely a way to do this by either storing the hash in the separate server/db, but I haven't had the time to properly research this.